 Prison education is worth the investment.
-Prisoners who complete at least some college coursework are more likely to be self-sufficient upon release and less likely to return to prison.
+People who complete college coursework while incarcerated are more likely to be self-sufficient upon re-entry and less likely to return to prison.
 Explore the resources below to learn more.

 UW-Madison joins a growing number of universities leading prison education programs in neighboring states, including Illinois.